Skip to contents

 Changing the table-making package has a couple of uses:

-• Use as_object() to generate an object from your favorite table-making package, further edit this object using that table-making package, and then finally print it, so the table looks exactly the way you want it to look.
+• Use as_object() to generate an object from your favorite table-making package, customize this object, and then finally print it, so the table looks exactly the way you want it to look.

-• Print to destinations other than the screen, such as HTML or LaTeX.
+• Print to destinations other than the screen, HTML, or PDF.

 huxtable